-Inovaban Innovation and Financial Consulting
+İnovaban Innovation and Financial Consulting

-inovaban inovasyon ve Finansal Danışmanlık A.Ş. provides "Growth Strategies and Process Management" services for companies that aim for a competitive advantage through R&D and innovation.
-It is the only firm in its field to offer its customers integrated solutions that focus on fully utilizing R&D incentives and support programs, risk management (financial and legal), and consultancy on intellectual and industrial property rights.
-Its primary customers include Technology Development Zones, R&D and Design Centers, Incubation Centers, Technology Transfer Offices, Investment Funds, Investor Networks and companies within these.
+İnovaban İnovasyon ve Finansal Danısmanlık A.S. provides "Growth of Aktif Bank to conduct long-term research & development activities Strategies and Process Management" services for companies that on blockchain technology, develop blockchain based products and aim for a competitive advantage through R&D and innovation.
+It is projects, support training activities, creative ideas and initiatives in the only firm in its field to offer its customers integrated solutions this field. that focus on fully utilizing R&D incentives and support programs, risk management (financial and legal), and consultancy on intellectual and Under the roof of Attivo, different brands will be introduced to industrial property rights.
+Its primary customers include Technology implement various business models complementing the blockchain Development Zones, R&D and Design Centers, Incubation Centers, technology and the crypto asset industry.
+Attivo's first brand, Bitmatrix Technology Transfer Offices, Investment Funds, Investor Networks and will serve as a crypto asset trading platform, equipped with bank-level companies within these. security and based on best international practices.
+Bitmatrix is also the world's second crypto asset platform backed by a bank subsidiary.

-Within 2018, the first year of its inception, inovaban directly contacted and provided services to more than 2,500 manufacturing and software companies across 30 provinces, classified by TurkStat as manufacturing high and medium-high technology products.
+Within 2018, the first year of its inception, İnovaban directly contacted and provided services to more than 2,500 manufacturing and software companies across 30 provinces, classified by TurkStat as manufacturing high and medium-high technology products.

-inovaban also develops multi-faceted relationships with other organizations within the ecosystem.
+Inovaban also develops multi-faceted relationships with other organizations within the ecosystem.
 For instance, collaborations were initiated and protocols were signed with six leading technology transfer offices, three private banks and four investment funds in Turkey.